Curriculum

 Grades 11-12

-Spanish 4 objectives of the course are designed to expand the goals of Spanish 3 and to begin studying the AP Themes in more depth.
+Objectives of this course are designed to expand the goals of Spanish 3 and to begin studying the AP Themes in more depth.
 Students will gain greater proficiency in their language skills and will learn more about Hispanic culture through readings, popular music and videos.
 The curriculum will include a structural approach to the Spanish language through contextual grammar and interactive conversation, as well as an introduction to Hispanic culture through various media in order to refine the student’s language skills.

 Prerequisites: “A” or better in each Semester of Spanish 3, "A-" or better in each semester of Spanish 4, and teacher recommendation